seanhogge/active_translation/README.md

 ##### translation_checksum

-By callin `translation_checksum`, you can return the checksum used on a model to determine whether translations are outdated.
+By calling `translation_checksum`, you can return the checksum used on a model to determine whether translations are outdated.

 ##### translations_outdated?

-By callin `translations_outdated?`, you can get `false` if any translation has a checksum that no longer matches the source.
+By calling `translations_outdated?`, you can get `false` if any translation has a checksum that no longer matches the source.

 This has limited value, but is exposed in case you need to handle situations in which models change without triggering callbacks.